ProcJimi/curriculum/GitHub_Tips/Git_commands_mine.md

 Now you are good to go for making a push and making changes online.

+How to remove the file from the Git repository **and the local drive?**

+PMuhuri\@CCASTA-HWJP0G2 MINGW64 /c/AnalyzeMEPS (master)

+\$ git rm Untitled.ipynb

+rm 'Untitled.ipynb'

 [How to remove a file from the remote repo (GitHub)?](https://stackoverflow.com/questions/2047465/how-can-i-delete-a-file-from-git-repo)